s-shifat/Automation-Scripts/10MS/Split-PDF/README.md

   4. All set!
 Now just double-click the `SplitPDF.exe`.
 Once you enter the program it is dead simple, and very intuitive to use.

 ###### *Note: Here I told you to make a new folder.
-This is so that, you can easily use the same folder to convert future use of splitting other folders.
+This is so that, you can easily use the same folder to convert other pdf files in future.
 IE: Say for example you have followed my above instructions and splitted `a.pdf`.
 Now you also want to split `b.pdf`, all you have to do is copy and paste the `b.pdf` to the same as `a.pdf`, in otherwords where the `SplitPDF.exe` also lives.
 Now just follow step-4!*

 ##### If you find/face any problem feel free to let me know.